gilchn52/skadafence/README.md

 Deploy the image:
 =================

-login to your K8S-Cluster Machine (on Premiss K8S Cluster / localhost minikube -- i've used minikube) run the below command
+login to your K8S-Cluster Machine (on Premiss K8S Cluster/localhost minikube -- i've used minikube and so does the tests apply to same platfrom a.k.a minikube.) run the below command

 ```sh